MicrosoftDocs/azure-ai-docs/articles/search/semantic-how-to-query-request.md

 Console.WriteLine($"Total number of search results:{count}");
 ```

-To use `"semanticQuery"` instead of setting `"queryType"` to `"semantic"`, the search code snippet can be replaced with the following code snippet:
+To use `semanticQuery` instead of setting `queryType` to `semantic`, the search code snippet can be replaced with the following code snippet:

 ```csharp
 SearchResults<Hotel> response = await searchClient.SearchAsync<Hotel>(